-Where appropriate, new residential development will be in the form of low-rise infill or replacement housing, townhouses, or mid-rise buildings.
+Where appropriate, new residential development will be in the form of low-rise, infill or replacement housing, townhouses, or mid-rise buildings, and high-rise buildings where contextually appropriate.
 The adaptive reuse, revitalization, and/or redevelopment of existing buildings and structures within this precinct is encouraged.

-As a key entrance to downtown, development along Market Street should foster a pedestrian-friendly environment with active street frontages, providing for high activity uses at grade such as retail and restaurants, with uses such as offices and residential uses on second floors and above.
+As a key entrance to downtown, development along Market Street should foster a pedestrian-friendly environment with active street frontages, providing for high activity uses at grade such as retail and restaurants. with uses such as offices and residential uses on second floors and above.
 There are opportunities to improve street furniture and landscaping within this precinct.